 Proficiency in a foreign language is not required unless it is necessary for dissertation research.
 Students having a special career interest in Asia may select courses offered in the Asian studies program to satisfy some degree requirements in American studies.

 Courses for the graduate program are to be selected from among the courses listed in the back of the Catalog, from appropriate American studies graduate courses and upper division and graduate courses in related fields.
 Consent of the departmental graduate chair is required for enrollment in all undergraduate courses and all graduate courses in other fields.
 The courses listed in the back of the Catalog are numbered and grouped as follows: Master’s Plan B/C Studies; 600–609, introductory courses; 610–689, fields of study courses; 690–699, special topics courses; and 700–800, thesis and dissertation research.
-AMST 699V, 700V, and 800V are offered each semester; AMST 600, 601, and another graduate course to be specified by the graduate chair are offered annually, and most other 600-level courses are offered once every three years
+AMST 699V, 700V, and 800V are offered each semester; AMST 600 and 601 are offered annually, AMST 603 is offered every other year at minimum, and most other 600-level courses are offered once every three years.

 MA candidates are expected to possess the BA degree and have a background knowledge of American culture.

 MA students may select either the Plan A or Plan B program.
 Students must complete 30 credit hours as follows: